suchkow/suchkow.github.io/README.md

 ## Creative Commons 0

-I release all of the code and content of this repository under the [Creative Commons Zero](https://creativecommons.org/publicdomain/zero/1.0/) license.
+I release all the code and content of this repository under the [Creative Commons Zero](https://creativecommons.org/publicdomain/zero/1.0/) license.
 You’re free to copy, reuse, modify or do whatever you want with it.

 You don’t have to attribute it, but it would be nice to add a link to [my site](https://derekkedziora.com) or this repo.